- Published on

 You have a single ingress gateway - a service with LoadBalancer type and a pod running Envoy.
 The fact that service is of LoadBalancer type causes the creation of an actual load balancer instance and gives you an external IP address.

-key in the configuration and attaching a gateway to a virtual service, you can expose multiple different services in your cluster on different domain names or sub-domains.
+Together with the Gateway resource, the host key in the configuration and attaching a gateway to a virtual service, you can expose multiple different services in your cluster on different domain names or sub-domains.
 For example, check out the Istio Ingress Gateway video that shows you how to do that.

 Now consider a different scenario where you want two separate load balancer instances running - shown in the figure below.